MCP HubMCP Hub

 Adding New Server Types

-2. Update the servers section in your config:
+2. Add it to the servers section of your config:

 servers: